Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 • Improve job allocation and fleet route optimisation to eliminate unnecessary empty runs.

-• Fleet management software turns dead mileage from a hidden drain into a tracked, manageable metric.
+• Fleet management software turns dead mileage from a hidden cost into a tracked, manageable metric.

 • Continuous monitoring is the key to long-term fleet profitability.